Marriage-Based Immigration Cases: Will the Authorities Visit Your House?

 Usual Government Methods of Ferreting Out Green-Card Marriage Fraud

-Nevertheless, U.S. immigration officials' powers go far beyond reviewing documents and talking to applicants within the confines of their office.
-When unconvinced, they can delay cases almost infinitely, and conduct separate forms of investigation.
+Nevertheless, in cases where U.S. immigration officials believe that there might be petitioners filing applications for financial gain, or that an application is part of a larger fraud scheme, U.S. immigration officials' powers go far beyond reviewing documents and talking to applicants within the confines of their office.
+If an application actually appears to be fraudulent, they can delay cases almost indefinitely, conduct separate forms of investigation, and refer the case to the law enforcement branches of their agency.

 How U.S. Immigration Authorities Typically Investigate Potential Marriage Fraud Cases Further